inducer/relate/doc/faq.rst

     it in its entirety and just make modifications.

 -   Now you are ready to click that 'Set up new course' button.
-    Fill out the form that pops up.
+    Fill in the form that pops up.
 For the 'Git source' field, use the SSH clone URL provided by your Git host.
 It shoud look like this::